andreasdr/xfl-test/README.md

 This is just a small XFL demonstration application.
 This is not complete yet, but a start.
 See https://github.com/andreasdr/xfl

-It sometimes may not be 100% working due to OpenFL or XFL changes.
+It sometimes may not be 100% working due to OpenFL changes.
+Also be aware that XFL is not yet 100% finished.
-If you want to see it in action still just drop me a line.

 It uses skinning from upcoming Pirate-Fantasy game from PixelRacoons GmbH and currently involves
 - XFL movie clip asset loading and creation